create3000/x_ite/docs/_posts/components/Sound/Sound.md

 The Sound node controls the 3D spatialization of sound playback by a child AudioClip or MovieTexture node.
 Sound intensity includes stereo support, varying according to user location and view direction in the scene.

-The Sound node belongs to the **Sound** component and its default container field is *children.* It is available since X3D version 2.0 or later.
+The Sound node belongs to the **Sound** component and its default container field is *children.* It is available from X3D version 2.0 or later.

 ## Hierarchy